xdamah/swagger-xdamah-examples/README.md

 	}
 }
 ```
 At runtime we are expecting this to be converted into the proper schema definitions of the model class.
+We will show that in a very short while.

 Lets try this out and see: